saiccoumar/Poker/README.md

 ## Deck
 Now that we have cards, we need to collect them into a deck.
 In deck.py I created the Deck Class which is a collection of cards and has a method to populate the deck, shuffle the cards, and deal cards from the deck.
 I also created a combine deck function while experimenting with blackjack.

-Running deck.py runs some test code I ran.
-It's functionally useless to do so as all we really needed was the classes Card and Deck which we'll import over into our other files.

 ## Poker Simulations
 My first iteration of this project was with poker_simulations.py.
 You can run this for yourself using the command:
 ```